EdwardCalvert/project-chilli/README.md

 Part of my A Level Computer Science Course.
 You can find the doucmentation here:https://1drv.ms/w/s!Al4Lg6dVSrCSg9ARa24R2Y0yDEf5tg?e=cFfevy

-If you want to build this server, create a appsettings.json file in Blazor Server App
+If you want to build this server, create a appsettings.json file in Blazor Server App, replacing the bracketed text where appropriate

 {
   "Logging": {